-No matter what the reason for the change request is, the entity that is filing for change has to present a credible evidence trail or a persuasive argument to support their push for change.
+No matter the reason for the change request, the entity that is filing for change must present a credible evidence trail or a persuasive argument to support its push for change.

-This evidence has to submit to the board so that they can investigate and approve the change request.
+This evidence must be submitted to the board to investigate and approve the change request.

-One thing that you have to make sure of is to align all of the changes that are being proposed with the IT strategy and business objectives associated with the organization.
+One thing you have to ensure is to align all of the changes being proposed with the IT strategy and business objectives associated with the organization.
 This will help you avoid the expenditure of valuable resources on unnecessary changes.

 2. RISKS involved in the requested change?

 What are the risks associated with the changes that have been proposed in the change management process?

 You have to understand that there is risk associated with literally everything included in the project development process and every entity associated with the organization.

 The risks can be major like the company shutting down or something less fatal like losing a chunk of data during a system upgrade.